 Rotator Cuff Injuries

 The term "Rotator cuff" describes a group of four small muscles that hold your shoulder in its shallow socket while larger muscles move it.
 Strains and injuries to the rotator cuff are the most common cause of shoulder problems, accounting for 4.5 million doctor visits per year.
-Contact Hargrave Chiropractic at our Breaux Bridge and Lafayette locations for help with a rotator cuff injury.
+Contact Hargrave Chiropractic at our Breaux Bridge LA and Lafayette LA locations for help with a rotator cuff injury.
 We're here to help.

 Understanding The Shoulder